odoo/odoo/doc/reference/testing.rst

 Here is a high level overview of the most important parts of the testing
 infrastructure:

-- there is an asset bundle named `web.js_tests_assets`_.
-This bundle contains the main code (assets common + assets backend), some libraries, the QUnit test runner, and some additional helper code
+- there is an asset bundle named `web.qunit_suite`_.
+This bundle contains the main code (assets common + assets backend), some libraries, the QUnit test runner and the test bundles listed below.

+- a bundle named `web.tests_assets`_ includes most of the assets and utils required by the test suite: custom QUnit asserts, test helpers, lazy loaded assets, etc.

-- another asset bundle, `web.qunit_suite`_, contains all the tests (and the js_tests_assets code).
-Almost all the test files should be added to this bundle
+- another asset bundle, `web.qunit_suite_tests`_, contains all the test scripts.
+  This is typically where the test files are added to the suite.

 - there is a `controller`_ in web, mapped to the route */web/tests*.
 This controller simply renders the *web.qunit_suite* template.